Ask a doctor about a prescription for CRISOMET 25 mg CHEWABLE/DISPERSIBLE TABLETS

 If you have epilepsy, consult your doctor about the possibility of driving or using machines.

-Important information about some of the components of Crisomet
+Important information about some of the ingredients of Crisomet

 What dose of Crisomet to take

-It may take some time for your doctor to find the most appropriate dose of Crisomet for you.
+It may take some time for your doctor to find the most suitable dose of Crisomet for you.
 The dose you should take will depend on:

 Normally, the effective dose of Crisomet for adults and children 13 years of age and older is between 100 mg and 400 mg per day.

-Crissomet is not recommended for children under 2 years of age.
+Crisomet is not recommended for use in children under 2 years of age.

-Take your Crisomet dose one or two times a day, as advised by your doctor.
+Take your dose of Crisomet once or twice a day, as advised by your doctor.
 They can be taken with or without food.

-Your doctor may advise you to start or stop taking other medications, depending on the problem you are being treated for and how you respond to treatment.
+Your doctor may advise you to start or stop taking other medications, depending on the problem being treated and how you respond to treatment.

-These tablets come in a special container to prevent children from getting them.
+These tablets come in a special package to prevent children from removing them.

-Each unit of the blister has a number.
-Take each tablet in order, starting with the tablet number 1.
+Each unit of the blister pack has a number.
+Take each tablet in order, starting with tablet number 1.

-You may need to drink a little water to help the tablet dissolve in your mouth.
-After swallowing it, drink a little more water to make sure you have taken all the medication.
+You may need to drink a little water to help the tablet dissolve in your mouth when chewing it.
+After swallowing, drink a little more water to make sure you have taken all the medication.

 To dissolve the medication: